Ulster Bank: 21st century

-Future

-In March 2014, it was reported that the then RBS Group was considering merging the bank in the Republic of Ireland with some of its rivals in order to reduce its holding.
-RBS Group's annual results for 2013 revealed Ulster Bank had operating losses of £1.5 billion and accounted for a fifth of the parent group's total bad debt charges.
-In October 2014, RBS confirmed it would retain Ulster Bank following improved market conditions in Ireland.

 In September 2020, The Irish Times reported that NatWest was considering closing all Ulster Bank operations in the Republic of Ireland, a process that would take around six years.
 The bank would continue to operate in Northern Ireland.
+It had previously been reported in March 2014 that the then RBS Group was considering merging the bank in the Republic of Ireland with some of its rivals in order to reduce its holding, with RBS Group's annual results for 2013 having revealed that Ulster Bank had operating losses of £1.5 billion and accounted for a fifth of the parent group's total bad debt charges, although in October 2014, RBS had confirmed it would retain Ulster Bank following improved market conditions in Ireland.
+However, Ulster Bank's operations in Ireland had been formally split into two separate entities in Northern Ireland and the Republic of Ireland in 2015.

 In February 2021, following an extensive review, NatWest Group confirmed plans to withdraw Ulster Bank from the Republic of Ireland, with a "phased withdrawal" over the "coming years".

+In May 2022, Ulster Bank announced it would close nine branches across Northern Ireland in the following three months.

 Ulster Bank began freezing certain current and deposit accounts in the Republic of Ireland on 11 November 2022, which were to be closed 30 days later, as part of its staggered process of eventually closing all such accounts.
 Twenty-five of their branches closed on 6 and 13 January 2023 and were taken over by Permanent TSB.
-The remaining 63 branches will close on 21 April 2023.
+The remaining 63 branches closed on 21 April 2023.

+On 21 November 2023, Ulster Bank announced it would close a further 10 branches in Northern Ireland in 2024, thereby reducing its total number of branches to 25.

+On 27 June 2025, Ulster Bank handed their banking license in the Republic of Ireland back to the Central Bank of Ireland.

 Services

 Ulster Bank provide a full range of banking and insurance services to personal, business and commercial customers.

-In Northern Ireland, as a trading name of National Westminster Bank PLC, the bank is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
-National Westminster Bank PLC is a member of the Financial Services Compensation Scheme and UK Finance.
+In Northern Ireland, as a trading name of National Westminster Bank, the bank is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
+National Westminster Bank is a member of the Financial Services Compensation Scheme and UK Finance.
 In the Republic of Ireland, the bank is regulated by the Central Bank of Ireland.

 The bank provides a Debit Mastercard to customers with their current accounts, in addition to other financial services.
 It launched 15 new commitments to its retail customers in September 2010.